heshamalamam73/chatme/README.md

 import { withAuthenticator } from '@aws-amplify/ui-react'
 Change the default export to be the withAuthenticator wrapping the main component:export default withAuthenticator(App)

+##Attention!
+when start deploy the frontend may be sind some error in console for some packages after some search i found the problem in "mini-css-extract-plugin" the fix idea was

+we should install this package npm i -D --save-exact mini-css-extract-plugin@2.4.5 and in package.json file we should add this line "resolutions": {
+"mini-css-extract-plugin": "2.4.5"
+}

+after this we can deploy our app without problems ;

+### phase 2 customize our sign in and sign out form